BemwaMalak/Student_Affairs_System/README.md

 <img src="https://user-images.githubusercontent.com/70202370/204141577-18f1e875-64ba-46e9-9f4b-3e679f6a677b.png"/>

 - This is the main interface for all the course projects we choose from the student affairs system project to design and implement.
-- You can press on the student affairs system sentence to continue to the actual project.
+- You can press on the student affairs system sentence to continue to the project.

 </br>